What is a CASB (cloud access security broker)?

 How to choose a CASB

 For organizations that are looking to adopt a CASB, it is important to consider this solution as a single tool within a broader cybersecurity strategy.
-For that reason, organizations should evaluate the CASB vendor’s ability to integrate with the organization’s existing security infrastructure, such as the DLP, security information and event management (SIEM), firewall and secure web gateways.
+Organizations should evaluate the CASB vendor’s ability to integrate with the organization’s existing security infrastructure, such as the DLP, security information and event management (SIEM), firewall and secure web gateways.
 Additional considerations include:

 Examine the solution in relation to specific use cases.
 Every organization’s cloud security needs are unique.
 When considering a CASB vendor, organizations should establish which use cases they wish to prioritize.
 The team should then evaluate vendors in relation to these issues.
 This will help ensure that the business selects a CASB vendor with expertise that matches their organization’s specific needs.